CQCL/pytket-docs/manual/manual_zx.rst

 ZX Diagrams
 ***********

 Aside from optimisation methods focussed on localised sequences of gates, the ZX-calculus has shown itself to be a useful representation for quantum operations that can highlight and exploit some specific kinds of higher-level redundancy in the structure of the circuit.
 In this section, we will assume the reader is familiar with the theory of ZX-calculus in terms of how to construct diagrams, apply rewrites to them, and interpret them as linear maps.
 We will focus on how to make use of the ZX module in ``pytket`` to help automate and scale your ideas.
+For a comprehensive introduction to the theory, we recommend reading van de Wetering's overview paper [vdWet2020]_ or taking a look at the resources available at `zxcalculus.com <https://zxcalculus.com>`_.

 The graph representation used in the ZX module is intended to be sufficiently generalised to support experimentation with other graphical calculi like ZH, algebraic ZX, and MBQC patterns.
 This includes: